jpnws/multiplex/README.md

     - Project, trait, variable, parameter, argument, enum, struct, function, method names.
     - Location of function/method parameters and arguments.
-    - Location of different piecies of code may be different.
+    - Location of different pieces of code may be different.

 The original code was licensed under the Apache 2.0 and MIT licenses.
 This project is licensed under the same terms.
 See the LICENSE-APACHE and LICENSE-MIT file in this repository for the full license text.